Manual Installation

 Step 3: Set Up the Python Backend

 The Pie engine relies on a Python backend for model execution.
-These steps configure the Python environment inside the backend/backend-python
+These steps configure the Python environment inside the backend/backend-python directory.

 -